hyoo-ru/mam_mol/wire/README.md

 Auto wiring modules.
 It gives ability to:

 - Make any state observable using only 1.5KB lib. [$hyoo_crowd](https://github.com/hyoo-ru/crowd.hyoo.ru) as example.
-- Automatic dynamic track runtime property value dependencies.
+- Automatic dynamic track runtime value dependencies and optimize task execution order.
-- Memoize calculations with automatic revalidationn.
+- Memoize calculations with automatic revalidation.
+Yes, it completely solves [the first of hard problem in computer science](https://www.karlton.org/2017/12/naming-things-hard/).
 - Convert sync API to async and vice versa.
+Yes, it's a black magic of idempotence.
-- Manage resources automatically with predictable deconstruction time.
+- Manage resources automatically with predictable deconstruction moment.
+Yes, we don't rely on garbage collector.
-- Optimize execution of tasks.
 - Dramatically reduce source code size and increase reliability by implementing reactive architecture.

 ## Articles about